Jan-23-Liftoff-KC/team-lindsay-group-repo/README.md

 2. Discord bot
 3. Command Line Interface

+##
-## Bonus and Additional Features
+Additional Features
-1. My application is using a GET request to display data from OpenFDA through its [Drug API Endpoints](https://open.fda.gov/apis/drug/ "OpenFDA Drug API Endpoints").
+1. The application is using a GET request to display data from OpenFDA through its [Drug API Endpoints](https://open.fda.gov/apis/drug/ "OpenFDA Drug API Endpoints").
-  2. I use a dropdown menu that allows the provider to select a drug from the OpenFDA Drug API.
+  2. A dropdown menu allows the provider to select a drug from the OpenFDA Drug API.
 The drug dropdown is populated with a list of the most common medications seen on the NCLEX-RN exam, which is required for registered nurse licensure in the USA, Canada, and Australia.
   3. The selected drug is saved to the database table on submission of the patient form.
 4. The provider can view associated drug information (e.g., adverse reactions, boxed warnings, and dosage and administration) pulled from the [OpenFDA Drug API](https://open.fda.gov/apis/drug/ "OpenFDA Drug API").